Benjamin Wynn: The Track Team

+Wynn and Zuckermann then worked together on other projects, such as score for the feature films Just Peck and A Leading Man, and also music and sound design for DC Comics shorts.
+Wynn also worked on the sound design for The Legend of Korra, the sequel to Avatar: The Last Airbender, though he did not participate in score production.

 In 2017, it was announced on The Track Team's Facebook page that Wynn and Zuckerman had decided to dissolve their company to pursue their own creative endeavors.

 The Echo Society

 Wynn is a founding member and Creative Director of The Echo Society, a Los Angeles-based composer collective and non-profit organization that premieres new orchestral works in singular, one-night only events throughout Los Angeles.
 The Echo Society's shows bring orchestral and electronic sheet music to new audiences through uniquely immersive experiences.
-The collective consists of composers Joseph Trapanese, Rob Simonsen, Jeremy Zuckerman, Nathan Johnson (musician), Eskmo, and Judson Crane, as well as sound engineer Satoshi Noguchi and visual artist Effixx.
+The collective consists of composers Joseph Trapanese, Rob Simonsen, Jeremy Zuckerman, Nathan Johnson, Eskmo, and Judson Crane, as well as sound engineer Satoshi Noguchi and visual artist Effixx.

 In 2023, The Echo Society scored Darren Aronofsky's Postcard from Earth for the Sphere in Las Vegas.
 Wynn was a composer and score producer for the film.
 The score was orchestrated by Robert Ames and performed by the London Contemporary Orchestra, an 85-piece orchestra and 40-piece choir.
 It was recorded by Francesco Donadello at Studio 1 at the world-famous Abbey Road Studios.
 The movie premiered at the Sphere in Las Vegas on October 6, 2023.